World War I and religion: In the United States

 Traditional peace denominations such as the Mennonites and the Quakers expressed antiwar sentiments.
 It can be said overall, however, that opponents of the war were scarce in number.

 The Vatican

-Throughout the papacy of Pope Benedict XV, Benedict spoke out against the war having condemned it outright within the first week of his office saying,"the appalling spectacle of this war that has filled the heart with horror and bitterness, observing all parts of Europe, devastated by fire and steel, reddened with the blood of Christians".
+Throughout the papacy of Pope Benedict XV, Benedict spoke out against the war having condemned it outright within the first week of his office saying, "the appalling spectacle of this war that has filled the heart with horror and bitterness, observing all parts of Europe, devastated by fire and steel, reddened with the blood of Christians".
 He declared that war was "the bane of God's wrath," and appealed to the Central Powers and the Allies of World War I to speedily end the war.

 Sikhism

-Known for their bravery, Sikhs were more prominently found in the Indian army.
+Known for their bravery and distinction in warfare, Sikhs were more prominently found in the British Indian Army.
 Regiments were even formed strictly with members of the Sikh religion.
-The Indian Army formed an allegiance with the British Empire and participated in a few battles during World War I, including the Battle of Gallipoli.
+The British Indian Army formed a core part of the British Empire and participated in a few battles during World War I, including the Battle of Gallipoli.
+In these battles, Sikh soldiers specifically served with great distinction and extraordinary bravery which was praised by British officials.